 The advance on costs

-The proceedings before the tax court are subject to a fee.
+Proceedings before the Tax Court are subject to a fee.

-When the proceedings are concluded, the amount in dispute will be calculated by the clerk and a final bill of costs will be drawn up, taking into account the advance paid.
+When the proceedings have been concluded, the amount in dispute will be calculated by the clerk and a final bill of costs will be drawn up, taking into account the advance paid.

-It should be noted, however, that the minimum amount in dispute cannot be less than €1,500 (exceptions: Applications for provisional legal protection and actions in child benefit matters).
+It should be noted, however, that the minimum amount in dispute cannot be less than €1,500 (exceptions: Applications for provisional legal protection and actions in child support matters).

 The amount in dispute